NumberB/viderrfix/README.md

 This script runs in the bash shell and is called on by tvheadend as a post-processor command.
 It compares the amount of data errors to a threshold you set and if met it will process the recording and then overwrite the original recording with your processed copy.
 This generally makes the file a little bigger (seems to be about 5-8% larger), but it does help troublesome files to play more reliably.

+Presently this will only work with standard recordings, which are in mpeg2 transport stream format (mpegts).
+In tvheadend this is the default recording method.

 ## How to use

 ### Download the script and place it somewhere accessible to the user running the tvheadend application